Tantasqua Regional High School

 Tantasqua Regional High School is located in Fiskdale, Massachusetts.
 It serves the towns of Brimfield, Brookfield, Holland, Sturbridge, and Wales.
 The school colors are green and gold and the school song is "Hail, Tantasqua", set to the music of "Men of Harlech."

 History

 Tantasqua Regional High School was founded in 1953, and an initial addition to the building was approved in 1962.
 A 1995 plan for renovation was rejected, but a new building was completed in 2002.

 Format

 Tantasqua is divided into an academic division and a technical division.

 Athletics

 TRHS athletic teams are nicknamed the Warriors.
 The baseball team won the 1977 Massachusetts Division 2 state championship, and the boys basketball team won the 2007 Division 2 state championship.

 Performing arts

-Tantasqua has two competitive show choirs, the mixed-gender "ENCORE!" and the all-female "Radiance".
+Tantasqua has two competitive show choirs, the mixed-gender "ENCORE!" and the all-female "Applsause" (formerly Radiance).
 The program also hosts an annual competition.